MarcinMM/Dungeon-Dweller/README.markdown

 *Graphics*

 * Prebuilts in empty spaces.
 Detect a contiguous 2x2, 3x3, 4x4 (or other nonsquare) space and populate with appropriate larger prebuilts.
+* Multiple types of tiles support.
+TODO outlined in GC.
 * Fake non-square rooms by building solid randomized protrusions into room space.
 * Combat animations using MonsterGraphic.